PunishXIV/Splatoon/Presets/readme.md

 This is a repository of layout and script presets for Splatoon.
 These presets have been developed and provided by numerous people from the [Puni.sh Discord server](https://discord.gg/Zzrcc8kmvy).
 The scripts in this directory are vetted and verified to be trustworthy by the Spaltoon development team.

+Above is a directory of folders leading to different types of content presets exist for.
+Navigate through those to find other `.md` files containing text or URLs for you to import presets or scripts with.

 ## Definitions

 There are 2 types of presets: